 - Everyday use

-The Garmin Vivoactive 3 is a great option for those who want a watch similar to the Garmin Fenix 5 but for a lower price.
-Vivoactive 3 is almost half the price of Fenix 5, but has comparable features.
-The Garmin Vivoactive 3 watch is equipped with wrist-based HR and supports GPS as well as GLONASS.
-The watch also has barometric altimeter, compass and thermometer.
-However, in comparison to the Garmin Fenix 5, it is made of less durable materials (also not available with Sapphire lens) and lacks some advanced features.
-The Vivoactive 3 watch also has a touchscreen which might be hard to use with sweaty hands or while wearing gloves.
+The Garmin Vivoactive 4 is a great option for those who want a watch similar to the Garmin Fenix 7 but for a lower price.
+Vivoactive 4 is half the price of Fenix 7 but has comparable features.
+The Garmin Vivoactive 4 watch is equipped with wrist-based HR and supports GPS as well as GLONASS.
+The watch also has barometric altimeter, compass and thermometer (requires Tempe sensor).
+However, in comparison to the Garmin Fenix 7, it is made of less durable materials (and not available with Sapphire lens) and lacks some advanced features.
+It has less sport modes and doesn’t come with advanced features for running.
+The Vivoactive 4 watch also has a touchscreen which might be hard to use with sweaty hands or while wearing gloves.
 Apart from that, it is a great multisport watch which offers a lot for the price.